gui-gaspar/PyaGPT/README.md

 ![PyaGPT Architecture](img/pyagpt_architecture.png)
 ## Technologies

-- **User Interface**: Developed with **Streamlit**, providing an interactive and user-friendly interface.
+- **User Interface** 💻: Developed with **Streamlit**, providing an interactive and user-friendly interface.
-- **Backend**: Managed by **FastAPI**, ensuring fast and efficient communication between system components.
+- **Backend** ⚡: Managed by **FastAPI**, ensuring fast and efficient communication between system components.
-- **Database**: Uses the **Neo4j** graph database to store essential information about the institute, such as contacts and courses, as well as user-specific data, such as personal information and class schedules.
+- **Database** 🗄️: Uses the **Neo4j** graph database to store essential information about the institute, such as contacts and courses, as well as user-specific data, like personal information and class schedules.
 This allows the system to provide contextual and personalized responses.
-- **Language Models**: Integrated with the **Ollama API** to use advanced language models, offering precise and relevant answers to user queries.
+- **Language Models** 🤖💡: Integrated with the **Ollama API** to use advanced language models, offering precise and relevant answers to user queries.

 ## Demonstration